irinalapteva/irinalapteva.github.io/cv/index.md

 - Oversaw contract negotiations, created agreements, and managed payroll and other payments for all classes, rehearsals, workshops, events, intensives, and performances.
-- Managed the annual budget for year-round programs in coordination with the goals set by CEO and Artistic Director with the Board, created the budget for summer intensives, developed and managed the production budget to ensure efficient use of resources, as well as the budget for all other artistic projects and events.
+- Managed the annual budget of $2M for year-round programs in coordination with the goals set by CEO and Artistic Director with the Board, created the budget for summer intensives, developed and managed the production budget to ensure efficient use of resources, as well as the budget for all other artistic projects and events.
 - Planned and managed summer intensives in multiple locations – around 9 different programs each summer with guest artists and partnering dance companies for different levels of dancers, ages 6 to 20.
-- Successfully launched a few summer programs with the Artistic Director as well as optimized summer intensive auditions and streamlined the enrollment process.
+- Successfully launched a few new summer programs with the Artistic Director and professional natianal and international dance companies as well as optimized summer intensive auditions and streamlined the enrollment process.
 - Oversaw all production aspects from pre-production planning to the final performances.
-- Served as Production Head and Stage Manager for all CityDance performances at Strathmore, Kennedy Center, Atlas Performing Arts Center, and other venues.
+- Served as Production Head and Stage Manager for all CityDance performances and Galas at Strathmore, Kennedy Center, Atlas Performing Arts Center, and other venues for up to 2K people in the audience for each permformance.
 - Worked directly with marketing team to review marketing materials and photos, organize photo shoots and video recordings, support implementation of key marketing campaigns, and facilitate